Andinet Asmamaw Enquobahrie

 One Career.
 One Mission.

-Building production-grade AI systems in high-stakes, regulated domains — from the operating room to the enterprise.
+Building software and AI systems in high-stakes, regulated domains, from the operating room to the enterprise.

-What shipping production AI in regulated, safety-critical environments teaches you is that the hard part is never the model.
-It's the infrastructure, the evaluation rigor, the governance, the observability, and the ability to work across engineering, clinical, and business teams simultaneously.
+What shipping software and AI solutions in regulated, safety-critical environments teaches you is that the hard part is never the model or the algorithm.
+It's the infrastructure, the evaluation rigor, the regulatory compliance, the testing and validation, the governance, the observability, and the ability to work across engineering, clinical, and business teams simultaneously.
 Most AI initiatives stall because they treat these as afterthoughts.

 That's exactly the problem I'm now focused on at enterprise scale.
 I work with large organizations to move AI out of the experiment phase and into their actual operating model.
 Designing agent architectures with retrieval, orchestration, routing, and observability built in from day one.
 Building abstraction layers across AI providers so teams aren't locked into a single vendor.
 Rethinking workflows from first principles around what AI makes possible, rather than wrapping AI around processes that were designed for a pre-AI world.